Entry Level Phlebotomist Resume Tips & Advice

 Not only does this summary match what the job description is looking for, but it sneaks in other skills.
 This option is a great way to let the employer know you’re a perfect fit, and why.

-It’s easy to think that the most important part of a phlebotomy resume is your work history.
+It’s easy to think that the most critical part of a phlebotomy resume is your work history.
 While that can make a big difference, you can beef up your resume a bit by including your strengths and skills.

 Keep in mind that not all these skills have to reflect a career in phlebotomy.
 Sometimes, a skill like ‘punctual’ can be more appealing to an employer than you may realize.
 So, don’t be afraid to include whatever you think makes you unique from other possible employees.